Vijayarvind10/etherwatch/README.md

 - `controller-go`: UDP ingest with optional HMAC verification and per-device rate limiting, in-memory EWMA state, consecutive-breach anomaly detector, persistent history (Badger) with REST access, WebSocket hub, and Prometheus gauges.
 - `agent-go`: synthetic telemetry generator configurable for device id, interfaces, period, spike probability, and shared secret for message signing.
 - `web-dashboard`: Vite + React single-page app showing live device status, alert banner, per-interface details, and lightweight history charts sourced from the controller history API.
+  *No-backend demo mode*: when the dashboard cannot reach a controller, it automatically switches to a synthetic telemetry stream so you can showcase the UI without running any services.

 ## Local Development